Using Parlays in Sports Betting

-There are actually times betting parlays is better than making straight bets.
+There are actually times when betting parlays is better than making straight bets.
 In fact, the sharpest bettors in the world frequently use parlays to their advantage.
-I'll cover a few scenarios where parlays make sense in a moment, but first let me cover an important trick.
+We offer a few scenarios where parlays make sense, but first let us cover an important trick.

 Forcing True Odds

-The major of sportsbooks gaffing the payouts on parlays only do so when bettors make wagers that involve only picks that are priced -110.
-If you add any other selection such as a team priced -115, or -105 to the picks they're then forced to abandon their poor paying fixed odds and pay based on true odds.
-To put this into perspective say at JustBet.cx you make 6 selections all -110, the payout is 35-to-1 based on fixed odds.
+The majority of sportsbooks gaffing the payouts on parlays only do so when bettors make wagers that involve only picks that are priced -110.
+If you add any other selection such as a team priced -115, or -105 to the picks, they're then forced to abandon their poor-paying fixed odds and pay based on true odds.
+To put this into perspective, say at JustBet you make 6 selections all -110, the payout is 35-to-1 based on fixed odds.
 What would happen if you instead made 5 selections priced -110 and one selection-120?
-To calculate this let me explain how true odds parlays are calculated.
+To calculate, we explain how true odds parlays are calculated.

 Calculating True Odds Parlays

-With this out of the way allow me to show you three cases where parlay betting is advised.
+With this out of the way, allow us to show you three cases where parlay betting is advised.

 Best Uses of Sports Betting Parlays

 Another good use for parlays is to circumvent betting limits.
 For example, Bovada often has a $1,000 max bet on NFL games.
-If you're a high roller and see 3-bets you'd like to wager at Bovada, doing a 3-team parlay would make more sense.
-This is because the three team parlay pays 5.96-to-1.
-When betting all three teams separate you're limited to risk $1100 to win $1000.
-When betting them in a parlay it work out as having bet an average of $2185.33 to win $1986.67 on each, and you only staked $1,000 not $1100 or the $2185.33*3 the average would require.
-Of course you'll lose more often, but over the long run it works out great for those needing to bet larger limits.
+If you're a high roller and see 3-bets you'd like to wager at Bovada, doing a 3-team parlay would make most sense.
+The three team parlay pays 5.96-to-1.
+When betting all three teams separately, you're limited to risk $1,100 to win $1000.
+When betting them in a parlay, it works out as having bet an average of $2,185.33 to win $1,986.67 on each, and you only staked $1,000, not $1100 or the $2185.33*3 the average would require.
+Of course, you'll lose more often; but over the long run, it works out well for those needing to bet larger limits.

-The final great use of parlay bets are a bookies worse nightmare: correlated parlays.
-To explain if you were given the option to make separate bets on will it be cloudy today, and will it rain today, obviously parlaying them would be most ideal.
-You'd either parlay both as yes, or both as no. In sports betting such opportunities exist quite frequently, albeit with a lesser correlation.
+The final great use of parlay bets are a bookie's worse nightmare: correlated parlays.
+To explain, if you were given the option to make separate bets on whether it will be cloudy today and will rain, obviously parlaying them would be most ideal.
+You'd either parlay both as yes or both as no. In sports betting, such opportunities exist quite frequently, albeit with a lesser correlation.
 An example is a college football point spread of -21.5/+21.5 with an over/under betting total of 44.5.
-In this case it probably makes sense to parlay the favorite and the over, or the underdog and the under.
-It doesn't always work out, but expected value wise the parlay will make more sense over the straight bet.
+In this case, it probably makes sense to parlay the favorite and the over, or the underdog and the under.
+It doesn't always work out, but in terms of expected value, the parlay will make more sense over the straight bet.

 Advice for Advantage Players

-A couple final tips I'll leave for bettors who enjoy reading. www.5dimes.com offers the ability to buy more points off a point spread than any other site.
-For clues on how this can be used to your advantage I encourage you to read my article on buying-half points in football, and to read the basketball section of my article on point spread betting.
-Finally, if you enjoyed betting lots of parlays and are now discouraged by the discovery how much of sucker's bet random parlays are, I suggest learning teaser betting strategy.
-A teaser is a modified version of a parlay that when used correctly can be one of the best weapons an advantage player has in his arsenal.
+A couple final tips for bettors who enjoy reading: 5Dimes offers the ability to buy more points off a point spread than any other site.
+For clues on how this can be used to your advantage, you are encouraged to read the article on buying-half points in football and the basketball section of the one on point spread betting.
+Finally, if you enjoyed betting lots of parlays and are now discouraged by the discovery of how much of a sucker's bet random parlays are, we suggest learning a teaser betting strategy.
+It's a modified version of a parlay that, when used correctly, can be one of the best weapons an advantage player has in his arsenal.